 As you start building your portfolio, the more complicated your finances will get.
 While you may like running your numbers for yourself, hiring an accountant who is familiar with real estate, will save you costly mistakes.
-When you own multiple properties in the Southern California and Central Ohio area, it is easy for things to get mixed up.
-By utilizing the experience of a well-versed accountant, you will make sure you are seeing the greatest returns possible from your Southern California and Central Ohio area properties.
+When you own multiple properties in the Ohio and California area, it is easy for things to get mixed up.
+By utilizing the experience of a well-versed accountant, you will make sure you are seeing the greatest returns possible from your Ohio and California area properties.

 #2 – You’re Making A Lot Of Money

 More money, more problems, right?
 Managing your finances once you reach a certain level will require the help of a professional.
 Keeping up with changing laws, and finding all the possible benefits is important when your income level is so high.
 According to The Balance, you should definitely hire an accountant when you are making over $200k, own your own business, or own rental properties.
 Once you enter certain tax brackets, the laws change and you will want to have someone on your side to help you plan accordingly.